jibeproject/matsim-jibe/README.md

 The relevant inputs, outputs, and parameters are specified in a properties file which is passed in as the first argument to all runnable code.
 A template for this properties file is located in src/main/java/resources/example.properties.
 All paths given in this properties file are relative from the working directory which can be specified in each run configuration.

-Most code requires the MATSim road network to run.
-The MATSim road network can be created by running src/main/java/network/CreateMatsimNetworkRoad.java, and it will be saved to the location specified by "matsim.road.network" in the properties file.
+Most code requires the MATSim vehicle/bike/walk network to run.
+This network can be created with src/main/java/network/CreateMatsimNetwork[area].java, and it will be saved to the location specified by "matsim.road.network" in the properties file.

 Some code also requires the PT network, which can be generated using src/main/java/network/CreateMatsimNetworkPt.java.